martinDengis/info8006-3/README.md

 $ python run.py --ghost afraid --nghosts 1 --layout large_filter --seed 42
 ```
 When several ghosts are present in the maze, they all run the same policy (e.g. all `afraid`).
 The random seed of the game can be changed with the `--seed` option.

-## Evaluation

-Your project will be evaluated as follow:

-- **Bayes filter** : We evaluate the correctness of each component.
-- **Pacman controller**: We evaluate whether you agent is able to eat the ghosts.
-- **Code style** : No points are awarded if your code is not PEP-8 compliant.